-PTSD Dogs — Service Dogs of Virginia trains dogs for active duty and retired military and veterans who have a diagnosis of PTSD related to service, with or without a physical disability.
+PTSD Dogs — Service Dogs of Virginia trains dogs for active duty, retired military and veterans, police or first responders who have a diagnosis of PTSD related to service, with or without a physical disability.
 PTSD service dogs help with psychological injuries.
 Dogs can help individuals by improving sleep, ameliorating anxiety, reducing isolation, and allowing for greater participation in society and life.

 I already have a dog and really like my dog.
 Can you train my dog to become my Service Dog?
 No, we find it more successful to work with dogs already in our training program.
 These dogs have already passed our temperament requirements and our stringent health requirements, and we are able to match each particular dog’s strengths to best fit our clients’ needs.

 I think it would be cool to be able to take my dog out in public.
 How do I do this?
 Remember that no dog has public access rights — only people do.
 In most countries and states only three groups of people are legally allowed to take trained dogs out in public: people with disabilities partnered with assistance dogs, professional trainers of assistance dogs for people with disabilities, and civil service providers on the job, such as police, fire and customs inspectors.
 No one in these three groups is legally allowed to take their “pet” or “pet therapy” dogs out in public.
 Stating your pet gives you emotional support is not a valid reason for access as defined by the law.